Quoding/AbstraktrWallpaperUpdater/README.md

 ## Disclaimer

 This is literally code I wrote in 30 minutes.
-It sucks
+It sucks.